Celebrating Ramadan in the UK

 Celebrating Ramadan in a different country and away from your family can be very difficult, and it can be particularly challenging if you’re trying to adapt to a Western culture during your studies.

-In 2014, the fasting hours in the UK can last for up to 19 hours, making the days longer than they would be in your home country.
+The fasting hours in the UK can last for up to 19 hours, making the days longer than they would be in your home country.
 Luckily, Britain has a large Muslim community that celebrates Ramadan every year so you are not alone!
 Here are my three tips for coping with fasting this summer…

 1. Get involved with the Muslim Community